alexksikes/SimSearch/tutorial/README.md

             id=198781
             title=Monsters, Inc.

 Again note that a SimClient is not thread safe.
-It is mearly meant to be used once or sequentially after each each request.
+It is merely meant to be used once or sequentially after each each request.
 In a web application you will need to create a new client for each new request.
 You can use SimClient.Clone on each new request for this purpose or you can create a new client from a config file with SimClient.FromConfig.

 That's pretty much it.
 I hope you'll enjoy using SimSearch and please don't forget to leave [feedback][5].